NikKowPHP/social-brain/chapters/chapter-5.md

 *   **Case Study in Catastrophe:** The interview concludes.
 As Alex is leaving, they overhear the interviewer talking to a colleague in the hallway.
 "My next one is a referral from the CEO.
 I'll probably just hire them and cancel the rest."
 The Fairness gauge explodes.
 The entire process has been a sham.
 Alex's brain feels the sting of a deeply unfair exchange, lighting up the same regions associated with disgust.
 Alex leaves not just wanting to decline any potential offer, but feeling actively hostile toward the company.

 ---
-#### **The Practice: Your Personal Conductor's Dashboard**
+#### **The Practice: Setting Up Your Conductor's Dashboard**
 This book is an investigation we are conducting together.
 The Logbook Entries at the end of each chapter are not homework; they are your field notes.
 From this point forward, they will help you build your own **Personal Conductor's Dashboard**—a user's manual for your own social brain.
-By the end of our journey, you won't just have a collection of notes; you will have a personalized diagnostic tool.
+By the end of our journey, you won't just have a collection of notes; you will have a personalized diagnostic tool that shows your triggers and your most powerful tools.
 Let's build the first component.
 ---
 > ### **The 1% Upgrade**
 >